UC Davis student leaders say American flag display should be optional at meetings

 “It wasn’t political in any way,” Meneses said.
 “But because it is the United States flag ... it’s a touchy subject to talk about.
 We want to make sure we are not sued.”

-Gofman disagreed, saying all governing bodies within the U.S. – including a student senate – should display the United States flag.
+Gofman disagreed, saying all governing bodies within the U.S. – including a student senate – should display the flag.

 “It was a purely political issue from the start,” Gofman said.